thinkb4/a-walk-in-react/day_02.md

 }
 ```

-If you ran the code, then you undestand that we now have a problem: Our list of characters only includes Jhon Snow!
+If you ran the code, then you understand that we now have a problem: Our list of characters only includes Jhon Snow!
 So you may be tempted to create a new component that returns, say Daenarys Targaryen, and then another for Jamie Lannister and so on.
 However you will have to copy paste all the styles and logic only to change the name of the character that's returned.
 Our component displays only static data and this goes against the idea of reusability.
 A better approach to this would be to use the same _Card_ component and make the name of the character dynamic, and that's where **Props** come in.
-Props are the way React components comunicate with each other.
+Props are the way React components communicate with each other.
 Through them, parents can pass **any Javascript value** to a child component.

-JSX tags can recive any of the [HTML standard](https://html.spec.whatwg.org/multipage/embedded-content.html#the-img-element) predefined props with information.
-However your custom components can recive any type of data through props.
+JSX tags can receive any of the [HTML standard](https://html.spec.whatwg.org/multipage/embedded-content.html#the-img-element) predefined props with information.
+However your custom components can receive any type of data through props.

 In the following code the parent component _App_ is passing "name" props to the _Card_ child component.